Latermedia/ember-cli-deploy-hooks/README.md

 An object that identifies all webhooks you want to notify.
 You will put a key for every service you want to call on deploy here.

-A `service` configuration needs to provide four properties as configuration for `ember-cli-deploy-webhooks` to know how to notify the service correctly:
+A `service` configuration needs to provide four properties as configuration for `ember-cli-deploy-hooks` to know how to notify the service correctly:

 - `url` The url to call
 - `method` The HTTP-method to use for the call (defaults to `'POST'`)